Skip to content

 Check the database

 Always check the database before publishing your package.
-VRmaze Reasearch will complete any information not shown in the interface and automatically manage internal identifiers.
+MindDev Reasearch will complete any information not shown in the interface and automatically manage internal identifiers.
 This action is mandatory when publishing the package.

 Creating a package zip file